From the Kitchen

 The House Loaf

-The sourdough that usually waits on our table — more often torn into before it has cooled.
+The sourdough that usually waits on our table — more often torn into before it’s had the chance to cool.

 This is the loaf that usually waits on our table — sometimes sliced neatly, more often torn into before it has properly cooled.
 It’s the bread I referenced in The Culture of a Table, the one that seems to appear whenever people gather.